Human Generated Content

 Substack Is Accelerating The Spread Of Ideas

 Nowadays, ideas found in the depths of Reddit are too half baked to be relied upon for signal.
-And once that dialogue eventually hits LinkedIn, it’s already a mainstream trend, and not worth wasting time following.
+And once that dialogue eventually hits LinkedIn, it’s already entered mainstream discourse.
 The Goldilocks zone of high signal ideas in 2026 is right here on Substack.

 In his essay, “Substack is like the Royal Society of the 21st Century for The New Enlightenment”, Peter Leyden claims that Substack is accelerating the spread of ideas.
 I agree.